Donald Trump arrives in the UK, protests planned | DW | 03.06.2019

 Trump recently apparently referred to a member of the royal family, the American-born Duchess of Sussex Meghan Markle, as "nasty" when he became aware she had heavily criticized him before her marriage to Prince Harry.
 He, however, denies he called Markle that.

-Khan, on the other hand, he openly called "nasty" on Twitter as he arrived in London, accusing the mayor of being "'nasty' to the visiting President of the United States."
-He went on to call Khan a "stone cold lose who should focus on crime in London, not me."
+Khan, on the other hand, he openly called "nasty" on Twitter as he arrived in London, accusing the mayor of being "'nasty' to the visiting president of the United States."
+He went on to call Khan a "stone cold loser who should focus on crime in London, not me."

 Prime Minister May, however, was keen to put a positive spin on the visit, praising the long-standing alliance between the two countries.